 Channel center frequency = Channel starting frequency + Channel spacing × Channel number

-(M31)where channel starting frequency, and channel spacing are as defined in Annex E.
+(M31)where channel starting frequency is equal to 56.16 GHz, and channel spacing is as defined in Annex E.

 (M31)The OPERATING_CHANNEL parameter of PHYCONFIG_VECTOR is used to set up the operating channel number.
-The OPERATING_CHANNEL shall be set to 1, 3, 5, 7, 9, or 11.
+The OPERATING_CHANNEL shall be set to 1, 3, 5, 7, 9, 11, 13, or 15.
 The relation between the channel number and OPERATING_CHANNEL is defined as follows:

 Channel number = ½ × (OPERATING_CHANNEL + 1)